-The moving process can also be stressful, as you need to move all of your possessions from one home to another, which requires hiring and using a moving van.
+The moving process can also be stressful, as you need to move all of your possessions from one home to another, which requires hiring and using a moving van, and sometimes you need London storage.
 Plus, you need to make sure you have the manpower to lift all of your heavy items into the new house.
 Aside from hassle, this also adds additional costs.

 #4 Allows You to Stay in an Area You Like

 One of the top reasons people choose to extend their home is that it allows them to stay in an area that they know and love.
 When you move house, you never really know what kind of area you are going to end up in, nor do you know what your neighbours will be like.
 Even if you do a lot of research, you know nothing until you arrive.